Continuing as an AMTRA RAMA including CPD and Annual fees

 RAMAs may only supply veterinary medicines for which they are qualified from registered premises – that is, a Veterinary Practice Premises (VPP) registered with the Royal College of Veterinary Surgeons (RCVS); a retail pharmacy registered with the General Pharmaceutical Council (GPhC) or the Pharmaceutical Society of Northern Ireland (PSNI); or, most commonly, premises approved as SQP Retailers' premises by the Veterinary Medicines Directorate (VMD).

 Please note that if you are setting up a new SQP Retailers' premises, you must apply directly to the VMD's Inspections & Investigations Team with the appropriate payment.
-This does not happen automatically once you've passed your AMTRA exam.
+This does not happen automatically once you've passed your RAMA assessments and joined the AMTRA Register.

 The premises must be approved before veterinary medicines can be obtained and supplied.
 The VMD aims to process applications within 10 working days and conduct the approval inspection within 30 days of the application being processed.
 The VMD's contact details are given below: